TALES FROM THE COOP Now at foody.org/coop.html

 Slowly, the chair committee collected ballots from the chattering audience.
 Israel led handily, winning the meeting vote by 36-10, with 10 abstentions.
 As usual, Andy Kaufman received more no votes than yes votes -- 11-33, with 10 abstentions.
 Once all proxies of absent members were counted, Israel won by 658-132, with 89 abstentions, and Andy Kaufman had lost by 230-427.

 Those proxies also surfaced during the debate over the accountant's statement and rehiring.
 We wasted several minutes discussing whether proxy votes for the statement were valid when the proxy voters couldn't possibly have read the statement.
-Secretary McLoughlin, principled beyond self-parody, begged the chair to ignore the proxies even though they weren't even being used.
+Secretary McLoughlin begged the chair to ignore the proxies even though they weren't even being used.

 Officer elections required less squabbling.
 McLoughlin declined nomination, raising her arms protectively when asked if she'd run for secretary again.
-McLoughlin had weathered that post after past president and pest Eric Schneider had successfully campaigned to add the taking of official minutes -- a normal corporate function, but one that meant recordkeeping outside of the coordinator-dominated Gazette.
+McLoughlin had weathered that post after a past coop president had successfully campaigned to add the taking of official minutes -- a normal corporate function, but one that meant recordkeeping outside of the coordinator-dominated Gazette.
 Some coordinator patsies on the board of directors had opposed minutes.
 For a few months after the minutes' inception, one director had waged war over whether she'd officially "abstained" or had "declined to vote."

 The only secretary candidate was a coordinator-nominated member who had joined many committees and written many anti-meat manifestos to the Gazette.
 With no intelligent questions from the audience, and no one else to vote for, she won 44-5, with 1 abstentions.

-It was also easy reelecting treasurer Tricia Leath, who said that there was not only no conflict of interest, but a needed advantage, in her being both treasurer and coop bookkeeping coordinator.
+It was also easy reelecting the treasurer, who said that there was not only no conflict of interest, but a needed advantage, in her being both treasurer and coop bookkeeping coordinator.
 She was booed when she admitted that the coop banked with Citibank, but she insisted that was the membership's decision, not the treasurer's.
 She won 44-5, with 1 abstention, plus one write-in vote for Andy Kaufman.

 Weirdly, former board member and critic-of-coordinators Kathy Bauer, who had also received 4 write-in votes for the board election, received a write-in vote of 4-8 for the treasurer's job.
 Doyle Warren, a former coop president turned anti-staff rebel, got one "no" write-in vote, getting some laughs in the audience from those who, like me, had wasted too many years of their lives attending General Meetings.